The design of a plane tree (Platanus sp.)

 Instructions

 So the only option left for us is to grow a tree ourselves from seeds or cuttings.
-If you wanted to do this in a pot, you would need a lot of patience.
-Growing in open ground, for example in a bonsai nursery, is quicker.
+If you wanted to carry out this project in a shell, you would need a lot of patience.
+It is quicker to grow them outdoors, for example in a bonsai nursery.
 Attractive results can be achieved after around 10 years.
-Some tips on care:

-The plane tree is characterized by its particularly high resistance to diseases.
-It is a classic swamp plant and therefore always needs plenty of water and fertilizer for its development.
-If the plane tree has leaves, it should even be kept in water all the time, for example in a bowl.
-It is important to keep it wet even in winter, as the plane tree generally does not tolerate dry periods well.
-The plant needs a lot of sun and therefore loves places that receive sunlight all day long.
-In the early stages of its development, the plane tree forms large leaves with growth sizes of ten to 15 centimeters.
-These must be constantly pruned back to around three to five centimetres until the tree has such dense foliage that no more larger leaves are formed.
-In the following series of pictures, we show the development of our plane tree bonsai over a period of three years:
+The plane tree is characterized by particularly high resistance to diseases.
+It is a classic marsh plant and therefore always needs plenty of water and fertilizer for its development.
+If the plane tree has leaves, it should be kept in water all the time, for example in a bowl.
+The wetness must be maintained even in winter, as the plane tree generally does not tolerate dry phases well.

 Step 1